IRL eligibility rules: 2016 overhaul: introduction of the tier system

-Under this system, dual eligible players can elect to represent both a tier 1 nation and a tier 2 or 3 nation.
-Players are only permitted to represent one nation in a calendar year, but are otherwise free to change between their elected nations without a stand-down period or similar.
-Players can change their tier 2 or 3 nation once every four years, but are not permitted to change their tier 1 nation (except between England and Great Britain).
+Under this system, players can elect to represent both a tier 1 nation and a tier 2 or 3 nation.
+Players are free to change between their elected nations without a stand-down period or similar (this rule was altered in February 2020).
+Players can change their elected tier 2 or 3 nation once every four years, but are not permitted to change their tier 1 nation (except between England and Great Britain).

-France have been a tier 1 nation for wheelchair rugby league since May 2021.

-Previously, players were permitted to change between nations once every two years or at the end of the next Rugby League World Cup, whichever was sooner.